Desire-Syndrome/space-explorer/README.md

 2) Mars Rovers – view photos from Mars by Martian sol (mission day) and filter by camera.
 3) EPIC (Earth Polychromatic Imaging Camera) – explore daily Earth images by date.

-Users can register an account to save their favorite NASA posts as bookmarks (stored in our database), update their profile information, and upload a custom avatar.
+User can register an account to save his favorite NASA posts as bookmarks (stored in project database), update profile information, and upload a custom avatar.